 Here’s my burning question: If you love yourself first, then what explains the faulty decision-making in relationships?

 It’s not about self-love, it’s about self-awareness.
-I think that self-awareness PKNFYSTO4Eis one of the keys to our relationship decision-making process.
+I think that self-awareness is one of the keys to our relationship decision-making process.
 When you’re self-aware and ask yourself the same above questions, you’ll find what you accept for yourself and what helps you decide on who, when, and how to love.
 The interesting part of self-awareness is that it becomes most challenged while you are in a relationship. 🙂 Have you ever realized that thing that s/he did that annoyed you triggered another aspect of you?

 The heated you: It’s not about the toilet seat!
-It’s about you having no consideration for me whatsoever!
+It’s about you having no consideration for me whatsoever!Â

 Your inner voice: OMG!
 Who can’t put down a damn toilet seat?!
 I’m gonna be miserable the rest of my life putting up with this!